moostjs/moostjs/docs/webapp/controllers.md

 }
 ```
 :::

-With `FOR_EVENT` option, the controller instance is unique for each event,
-you can use the `@Param('name')` decorator at the class property level
-and access it within the event handler using `this.name`.
+With `FOR_EVENT` option, the controller instance is unique for each event, and you can use the `@Param('name')` decorator at the class property level and access it within the event handler using `this.name`.

+Nested controllers and prefixes offer a way to structure your routes in a clean and maintainable manner, making Moost a powerful tool for building well-organized applications.